Jaén, Spain: History

 The area was populated since ancient times, with remains of city walls in the Marroquíes Bajos site in the north of the city reportedly dating back in time to the Chalcolithic, roughly four millennia ago.

 Known by Roman sources as Aurgi (avrgi), similar names such as avringi, oringi, are also identified as referring to the same place.
 The city was seized by Scipio Africanus away from Carthage by 207 BC, in the context of the Second Punic War.
-Given the former alliance of the city with the Punics, following the Roman conquest the city probably endured a harsh time as civitas stipendaria.
+Following the Roman conquest, as former allies of the Punics, the city had the status of civitas stipendaria (required to pay tribute and under military rule), probably enduring harsh conditions in this period.
 During the Roman Empire, in the time of the Flavian dynasty, Aurgi became a municipium, avrgi mvnicipivm flavivm.

 Following the Umayyad conquest of the Iberian Peninsula, the name of Ŷaīyyān (of unclear origin) was mentioned in Hispano-Arab sources already in the 8th century.
 Close to Córdoba, the city became the head of an important kūra in the emiral/caliphal period of Al-Andalus, extending across a territory with some similarities to the current province.
 During the turbulent 11th century, in the context of the Fitna of al-Andalus, the wider kūra was territory in dispute between the most powerful neighbouring taifas, such as Córdoba, Granada or Toledo, splitting up its territory.
 Jaén was conquered by Habbus al-Muzaffar, leader of the Zirid Taifa of Granada.
 Decades after the final demise of the caliphate of Córdoba, Jaén was conquered by the Almoravids in 1091.

 Taken in 1159 by Ibn Mardanīš (the Rey Lobo, ruler of Valencia opposed to the spread of the Almohad Empire), his collaborator (and father-in-law) Ibn Hamušk surrendered and yielded Jaén to the almohads in 1169.